erasmus-center-for-biomics/pyngs/Readme.md

 - *pyngs_tools haplotype-vcf* assigns bases to an allele in VCF files in which mother, father and child are present.
 Multiple trios can be assigned in a single file and the alleles of the parents are separated per child.
 The VCF files should be genotyped and thus need to have a GT tag.
 The maternal allele in the child is indicated in the *MAT* column in the format.
 The paternal allele is in the *PAT* column.
-Both parents will be annotated with an *OFF*spring column in which the transmitted base is indicated together with the sample-id in the form of *sample_id*/*base*.
+Both parents will be annotated with the *OFF* (from offspring) column in which the transmitted base is indicated together with the sample-id in the form of *sample_id*/*base*.

 ### Examples